 I love using durum flour in bread because I find it brings a delightful crispness to the crust, a chewiness to the interior, and a gorgeous creamy hue to the crust and crumb (and this also shows up in my Pane Siciliano, which is made using 100% during flour).
 Specifically, when used in this sourdough focaccia Pugliese, and in combination with the wood-fired oven, it results in a golden flatbread with a level of crispness that’s otherworldly.

 For this focaccia bread recipe, I chose to use high-protein white flour (“bread flour” or anything above 12.5% protein) as the base to help support the relatively high hydration, the enrichment of olive oil (which inhibits gluten formation), and the large percentage of roasted potato.
 This white flour will ensure the dough rises high in the oven and creates an open and light interior, despite these additions.
 Flour such as King Arthur Bread Flour will work well for this recipe.

-If you don't have any high protein flour, you can use all-purpose flour or even a good high extraction type-85 flour in its place, just be sure to adjust the hydration of the focaccia dough down to accommodate the change (I would start with a 5% reduction in hydration with all-purpose, and the type-85 might need an increase).
+If you don't have any high protein flour, you can use all-purpose flour or even a good high extraction type-85 flour in its place, just be sure to adjust the hydration of the focaccia dough to accommodate the change (I would start with a 5% reduction in hydration with all-purpose, and the type-85 might need an increase).